 Deleting CIs from a dataset by using the Delete activity

 As a Configuration Manager, you can delete CIs and relationships from one or more datasets by using the Delete activity.
 The Delete activity is similar to the Purge activity.
-For information about the Purge activity, see Purging soft-deleted data by using the Reconciliation Engine.
+For information about the Purge activity, see Purging soft-deleted data to optimize CMDB performance.

 Calbro services wants to permanently delete the CIs in a dataset where the attribute

 $NULL$.
 They trust that they do not need these CIs, hence they do not use the